Al-Shabaab is an al-Qaeda-linked militant group based in Somalia

 There may also have been disagreement within the group about the announcement in February 2012 of an alliance between Al-Shabaab and al Qaeda and about the group’s ban on foreign aid organizations working in Somalia to save millions threatened by famine.

-The organization has a sophisticated public relations arm that includes a Twitter account and video production abilities.
+The group has a sophisticated public relations arm that includes a Twitter account and video production abilities.

-A 2009 Al-Shabaab video is as slickly produced as a reality TV show, complete with a hip-hop jihad voice and a startling message.
+Al-Shabaab has even made a video that’s as slickly produced as a reality TV show, complete with a hip-hop jihad voice and a startling message:

-"Mortar by mortar, shell by shell, only going to stop when I send them to hell," an unidentified voice raps on the video in American English.
+“Mortar by mortar, shell by shell, only going to stop when I send them to hell,” an unidentified voice raps in English.

 The video shows a man reported to have been Abu Mansoor al-Amriki, a U.S. citizen from Alabama.
 “Away from your family, away from our friends, away from ice, candy bars, all those things is because we’re waiting to meet the enemy,” he says.

-Al-Amriki, whose real name is Omar Hammami, said last year in a video posted online that he had had a fallout with Al-Shabaab "regarding matters of the sharia and matters of strategy" and feared for his life.
-He was reported to have been killed in Somalia by Al-Shabaab.
-CNN is not able to confirm the report.
+Abu Mansour al-Amriki, a former Al-Shabaab fighter and prolific English-language propagandist for the group, said in a video posted online last year that he had had a fallout with Al-Shabaab “regarding matters of the Sharia and matters of strategy” and feared for his life.

 Sheikh Ahmed Matan, a member of Britain’s Somali community, said he knows of hundreds of young Somali men living in the West who returned to Somalia for terrorist training.